Medically reviewed on May 19, 2018

 Common warts are small, grainy skin growths that occur most often on your fingers or hands.
-Rough to the touch, common warts also often feature a pattern of tiny black dots — sometimes called seeds — which are small, clotted blood vessels.
+Rough to the touch, common warts also often feature a pattern of tiny black dots, which are small, clotted blood vessels.

 Common warts are caused by a virus and are transmitted by touch.
-Children and young adults are more likely to develop common warts, as are people who have weakened immune systems.
-Common warts usually disappear on their own, but many people choose to remove them because they find them bothersome or embarrassing.
+It can take a wart as long as two to six months to develop after your skin has been exposed to the virus.
+Common warts are usually harmless and eventually disappear on their own.
+But many people choose to remove them because they find them bothersome or embarrassing.

 Common warts can grow on your hands or fingers.
 They're small, grainy bumps that are rough to the touch.
 They're usually flesh-colored, white, pink or tan.